arrow-left

 References

 Body Text: Four Important Considerations.
-Practical Typography.
+Practical Typography.arrow-up-right

 Dyslexia Friendly Style Guide.
-British Dyslexia Association.
+British Dyslexia Association.arrow-up-right

 Google Fonts.
-Google.
+Google.arrow-up-right

 Accessible design is a priority